PsyGik/comfyui-runpod/README.md

 - `RUNPOD_VOLUME_PATH` - Path to persistent storage (default: /workspace)

 ## Troubleshooting

+### Custom Node Issues
+If custom nodes fail to load:
+1. Check the logs for missing dependencies
+2. Refer to `CUSTOM_NODES_DEPENDENCIES.md` for common issues
+3. Missing dependencies are automatically installed in new builds

 ### Storage Issues
 If your models don't persist between pod restarts: